hexdump0815/sonaremin/README.md

 # possible future plans and ideas

-- support for rockchip rk3328 based tv boxes
+- support for rockchip rk3328 based tv boxes (proof of concept test done)
-- support for more powerful arm devices like amlogic s905x2 tv boxes (sadly no gpu accelerated opengl in x11 yet), the odroid n2 (amlogic s922x - sadly no gpu accelerated opengl in x11 yet), rockpi 4 (rockchip rk3399 - gpu accelerated opengl in x11 should be possible, but linux mainline device support not very mature yet), nvidia jetson nano (very good gpu opengl support with nvidia 4.9 kernel), allwinner h6 tv boxes (linux mainline device support not very mature yet, gpu accelerated opengl unclear)
+- support for more powerful arm devices like amlogic s905x2 tv boxes (sadly no gpu accelerated opengl in x11 yet), the odroid n2 (amlogic s922x - sadly no gpu accelerated opengl in x11 yet), rockpi 4 (rockchip rk3399 - gpu accelerated opengl in x11 should be possible, but linux mainline device support not very mature yet), nvidia jetson nano (very good gpu opengl support with nvidia 4.9 kernel), allwinner h6 tv boxes (linux mainline device support not very mature yet, gpu accelerated opengl unclear), odroid xu4 (exynos 5422 - at least for kernel 4.14 gpu accelerated opengl in x11 should be possible)
 - work on sonaremin two (zynaddsubfx based) and further ones based on surge, helm, linuxsampler, ... maybe
 - maybe introduce a mapping layer between different midi controllers and vcvrack (via ididings maybe?) to abstract them